4hyun/argo-web-next/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Notes for Developer

+When deployed on Netlify(freemium), build often fails when triggered via webhook from instance on GAE.
+Upon checking the log at GAE, this build fail appears to occur at the very moment when GAE autoscales the CMS instance.

+To mitigate this problem, following solutions were searched for and tried(results and notes are listed under each solution attempted):

+1. use getStaticProps in custom App.

+   - Not possible as Next.js custom App currently does not support getStaticProps.